 When logging in to Select Web’s client WordPress website dashboards, I’m greeted by the bold statement that a “new, modern publishing experience is coming soon”.
 I am given the option of installing and testing the new editor from WordPress, called Gutenberg.

 To be honest, the last time I heard the name “Gutenberg” must have been 35 years ago in a school history class.
-That’s long before the internet was so ingrained in our daily lives.
-Content managed websites, such as WordPress and Joomla, weren’t even a blip on the radar back then.
+That was long before the internet was so ingrained in our daily lives.
+Content-managed websites, such as WordPress and Joomla, weren’t even a blip on the radar back then.

 Now, for those millions of WordPress users, including many of our clients, the name Gutenberg has popped up again.

 Named after Johannes Gutenberg, a German blacksmith, goldsmith, printer, and publisher who introduced printing to Europe in 1440 with the printing press, the editor has become a hot topic of discussion on industry blogs.

 On balance, I would say it’s getting mixed reviews.

 The guys over at Yoast, the company that has developed a very popular search engine optimisation plugin for WordPress, believe the impact that the new editing environment is the “first step for a bright new future” for the world’s most popular CMS platform.